bromeostasis/delaware/README.md

 Notes/assumptions for this calculation:

 * The past 2-3 days did not seem to have any data.
-I've left them in the calculation as a 0.
+I've left them in the calculation as a 0 which significantly lowers the rolling average for those days.
 I'm not sure if this is a recency issue (there's never data for the past 2-3 days) or there was a one-off issue.
 This impacts the positivity rate calculation as well.
 * I've rounded averages to two decimal places.
 * The past 30 days does not include today.